 The trigger mechanism is where the biggest difference between SA and DA firearms lies.
-In an SA firearm, the trigger only releases the hammer, which has already been cocked manually.
+In an SA firearm, the trigger only releases the hammer, which has already been primed manually.
 This means that the trigger pull is usually lighter and crisper, making it easier to shoot accurately.

-In a DA firearm, the trigger performs two actions: cocking the hammer and releasing it.
+In a DA firearm, the trigger performs two actions: priming the hammer and releasing it.
 This means that the trigger pull is usually longer and heavier, which can make it more difficult to shoot accurately.
-However, some DA firearms have a “double action only” (DAO) trigger mechanism, which eliminates the need to manually cock the hammer.
+However, some DA firearms have a “double action only” (DAO) trigger mechanism, which eliminates the need to manually prime the hammer.
 This makes the trigger pull consistent for every shot, but can make it even heavier and harder to shoot accurately.

 Revolver vs Semi-Automatic Pistols

 Revolvers, also known as wheel guns, are handguns that use a rotating cylinder to hold and fire cartridges.
-They can be either single-action or double-action, depending on the mechanism used to cock the hammer and rotate the cylinder.
+They can be either single-action or double-action, depending on the mechanism used to prime the hammer and rotate the cylinder.

 Semi-Automatic Pistol Mechanisms